AceGayhart/acegayhart.com/_posts/2008-10-14-waiting-in-the-er.md

 ---
-title: Waiting In The Er
+title: Waiting In The ER
 date: 2008-10-14 07:10:00 AM
 tags:
     - annoyance
     - medical
     - personal
-category: Old Site
+    - old site
 ---

 I need a break.
 A few Fridays ago, Rachel started feeling sick.
 A few days later, I was also sick.
 I was out of work from Monday through Wednesday of last week.
 As I spent the majority of my time either sleeping or only marginally coherent, I did not accomplish a lot.
 Both my work and schoolwork suffered.